Kolade-Aderele/Portfolio/README.md

 # Portfolio
 The body of work in this portfolio is the code I wrote to automate some financial models and reporting for work.
+This body of work was done on Google's developer environment "Apps Script" using a version of Javascript, "Google Script".
+The purpose of the underlying code was to automate the reporting process for some of our regular financial updates.
+Others were to automatically pull price and volume data from external websites.
+I do not include the source spreadsheets/ dashboards to protect private company information.